CPE-NGG/To-Do-List/README.md

   User-friendly interface for managing to-do records Add, edit, and delete task entries
   View an organized list of tasks
-  Responsive design with a header logo
+  Responsive design with lots of features
-  Built with HTML, CSS, and JavaScript (customize as needed) Easy to set up and run locally
+  Built with HTML, CSS, and JavaScript
+  Easy to set up and run locally

 Technology Stack